 United States Dollars, Euro or Pounds Sterling are the currencies for most of Africa, and Rand in South Africa or Namibia.
 Take small denomination notes for tips and other minor expenditure.
 Avoid the larger $100 bills as they are often unacceptable.
 ATM machines and money changes are readily located in most major cities and at airports and casinos and some credit cards are acceptable.

-There are many different types of activities available while on safari, including open vehicle game drives, guided walks, bird watching, boating, canoeing, adventure – based activities like white water rafting, helicopter rides over Victoria Falls, balloon trips over the Serengeti, elephant back safaris and walking with lions.
-Cultural village and school or orphanage visits are also popular.
+There are many different types of activities available while on safari, including open vehicle game drives, guided walks, bird watching, boating, canoeing, adventure – based activities like white water rafting, helicopter rides over Victoria Falls and balloon trips over the Serengeti or the Masai Mara.
+Cultural village visits are also popular.

 Most city hotels will have internet connection either in the room or in a business centre.
 Internet cafes are readily found in urban areas.
 Some safari lodges and camps also offer this facility.